-This session is the first of four that focuses on ethical development, using the Cherokee story of the two wolves inside us to ask whether people are basically bad or good.
+This session is the first of four that focuses on ethical development.
+This one uses a metaphor of two wolves struggling against one another inside us to ask whether people are basically bad or good.
 The session continues with a series of up-and-down questions that introduce the concept of character and then ask youth to talk about building good character.
 The Ethics Play activity asks youth to practice making ethical decisions.
 The Faith in Action segment asks youth to nurture their better "environmental wolf."

 This session will:

 - Ask participants to consider whether humans are basically bad or good, sinful or virtuous

 - Hear a story about the bad and good in everybody

 - Consider whether bad thoughts are damaging to a person's character

 - Optional: Consider the ethics of environmental choices